WCVB-TV: News operation

 In mid-October 2001, WCVB launched its weather radar, "StormTrak 5 Live Doppler", currently known as "Storm Team 5 HD Doppler", becoming the first station in the market to operate its own radar.
 It is located west of Boston in Hopkinton.
 In 2002, chief meteorologist Dick Albert was joined by former rival Harvey Leonard who left WHDH to become co-chief meteorologist with Albert.
 Widely regarded as two of Boston's top meteorologists, Leonard and Albert were honored by the Associated Press in 2005 for "Best Weathercast in New England".
 Leonard became the sole chief meteorologist following Albert's retirement in February 2009.
 In February 2007, meteorologist Mike Wankum, who was chief meteorologist at WLVI until that station's news department shut down two months prior as a result of its purchase by WHDH parent Sunbeam Television, was hired by WCVB as the weekend evening meteorologist.

 For the February 2007 sweeps ratings period, WCVB placed first in every local news timeslot it competed in.
-Channel 5 even displaced WHDH in total viewers and the 25–54 demographic at 11:00 p.m., marking the first time since 1998 that WCVB swept all of its newscast timeslots.
+Channel 5 even displaced WHDH in total viewers and the 25–54 demographic at 11 pm, marking the first time since 1998 that WCVB swept all of its newscast timeslots.
 Only WFXT's 10 p.m. news drew more viewers than any of the "big three" affiliates' late evening newscasts.
-That victory was short-lived, however, as WHDH regained the lead at 11:00 p.m. during the May 2007 sweeps, after another close battle.
-WBZ-TV led in the 11:00 p.m. timeslot from late 2007 to early 2010 with WCVB maintaining second place in that timeslot during that period.
-WCVB has since regained the lead at 11:00 p.m.
+That victory was short-lived, however, as WHDH regained the lead at 11 p.m. during the May 2007 sweeps, after another close battle.
+WBZ-TV led in the 11 p.m. timeslot from late 2007 to early 2010 with WCVB maintaining second place in that timeslot during that period.
+WCVB has since regained the lead at 11 p.m.